owlbarn/tutorial/book/symbolic/README.md

 ## LaTeX Engine

 The LaTeX engine takes a symbolic representation as input, and produce LaTeX strings which can then be visualised using different tools.
-It's design is simple, mainly about matching symbol type and project it to correct implementation.
+Its design is simple, mainly about matching symbol type and projecting it to correct implementation.
 Again, let's look at an example that builds up a symbolic representation of a calculation $\exp(\sin(x_0) ^ 2 + \cos(x_0) ^ 2) + 10 \times x_0 ^ 2 + \exp(\pi~i)$

 ```ocaml env=symbolic:latex-engine